RyanClementsHax/notes/cloud/aws/aws.md

 - professional services
   - helps clients move to the cloud
   - CART (Cloud Adoption Readiness Tool)
+  - shares a collection of offerings to help you achieve specific outcomes related to enterprise cloud adoption
+  - helps train your teams with specialized skills
+  - improves global specialty practices to support your efforts in focused ereas of enterprise cloud computing
 - managed services
   - provides abstractions to the aws infrastructure services layer and ongoing management of aws infrastructure that helps reduce operational overhead and risk
 - transit gateway